jarrettyeo/NTUOSS-PythonPipInstallation/README.md

    Open Terminal and run `sudo easy_install pip`.
 This installs pip for both Python 2.7 and Python 3.6.x.

+   When prompted by the terminal, key in your password and hit the `enter` key.
+Remember, your password will be invisible and not show as you type.
+This is perfectly normal.

    Wait patiently for it to download and install pip.

    Once your Terminal is done with doing what it needs to, check for the pip3 version using: